Please see the resource for the learning agreement: Sixth Form – Learning Agreement | Nunthorpe Academy

 Only present marks will count as being present, anything else affects this overall percentage.

-Any absence from the sixth form due to illness must be phoned in to the Academy Attendance Officer before 8.30 am on 01642 310561 ext.
-157.
+Any absence from the sixth form due to illness must be phoned in to the Academy Attendance Officer before 8.30 am on 01642 310561.

-Students needing to leave the site for any legitimate reason, which has been approved by their Form Tutor and/or Head of Sixth Form, must sign out at reception, and sign back in on return.
-Driving lessons must not be arranged during sixth form hours with the exception of Wednesday 1.00 pm – 3.00 pm for Enrichment.
-Medical appointments should be made outside of sixth form hours where possible, failing this a phone call or medical appointment card should be shown at reception before signing out.
+Students needing to leave the site for any legitimate reason, which has been approved by their Form Tutor and/or Head of Sixth Form, must sign out on the sixth form laptop, and sign back in on return.
+Driving lessons must not be arranged during sixth form hours.
+Medical appointments should be made outside of sixth form hours where possible, failing this a phone call or medical appointment card should be shown to the Sixth Form Administrator before signing out.

 Lesson and Independent Learning Commitment